nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 - Lists all persons if there are persons in the catalogue

 Example: `listpersons` lists all persons in the catalogue to the user.

+### Leave a current page `leave`

+Leave the current page and go back to the parent scope (one level up).

+Format: `leave`
+- Leaves the current page (clear the right-most non-empty dashboard) and shifts the scoping status to the parent scope.
+- If the app is already in the global, `PERSON_LIST`, or `PROJECT_LIST`, then the command takes no effect.

 # **Features** in project scope